VamshiChirumani/OnlineBookRepository/README.md

 This project has a WebApi created using .Net Core Web api

-It uses Sql server as a Database Source With 4 tables for storing data of Users, Books, Cart, Orders
+It uses Sql server as a Database Source With 4 tables for storing data of Users, Books, Cart, Orders (Structure of the tables is given in the main folder as a image DataBaseTables)

 Logging of the data is done using Log4Net